 Applications will not be considered unless both application forms have been received.(See 1 & 2 above) Applicants from universities other than University of Cape Town should provide their students numbers on the application form.

-All candidates will be advised of the outcome of their applications by the second week in December.
-Successful candidates are required to confirm their acceptance in writing within ONE week.
+Provisiona; offers will be made by the end of December.
+Final offers will be made in January 2021.
+Successful candidates are requires to confirm offer their acceptance in writing within ONE week.

 Admission into Honours